The Infamous Italian Subjunctive: A User’s Manual

 Che peccato che lei sia lontana da me! — It’s awful that she is far from me!

 In this section, we’ll go into depth on exactly what kinds of unrealities and feelings prompt the subjunctive in Italian.
 Pay particular attention to which words in the main clause trigger subjunctive use in the second.
-But first we need to also look at when the subjunctive is not used.

 As we’ll see in some of the examples below, the present subjunctive and indicative (present and especially the future tense) can sometimes be interchangeable.
 But since the subjunctive denotes uncertainty, it can also give a shade of uncertainty or unreality to a phrase that would sound more concrete in the indicative.